-Instead of formal office hours, I will be available immediately after every class to answer questions.
-For more detailed questions or to go over exams, I will happily make an appointment to meet with you.
+My office hours are immediately after class.
+Come up and talk to me.
+For more detailed questions or to spend more time discussing something, I will happily make an appointment to meet with you at another time.

 I can be reached by email at matthew.tata@uleth.ca under certain circumstances.
-Here are the rules: 1. no emailing the night before the last day to take a test.
+Here are the rules: 1. no emailing the night before your test.
 2. Ask yes or no questions.
 If you ask me a non-yes-or-no question the response will be "no".
-3. email should be used to make an appointment to meet with me in person - face-to-face meetings work better than email messages.
+This is because the topics of this course are often best explained in person 3. email should be used to make an appointment to meet with me in person - face-to-face meetings work better than email messages.
 4. Put "2320" somewhere in the subject line to be sure that I get it.